pankajkarman/ARTist/readme.md

 ## Usage

-`ArtViz` is easy to use.
+`ARTist` is easy to use.
 Just import using:

 ```python
 import xarray as xr